Sunz en Coron Hotel, Palawan, Philippines — Best Swimming Pool, EVER!

-I’m not sure what made me decide to stay at the Sunz en Coron Resort.
+I’m not sure what made me decide to stay at the Sunz en Coron Hotel.
 It’s not the closest to the city center.
 And it just looked expensive.
-(Turns out it’s not if you book via Agoda.com).
+(Turns out it’s not so bad).
 But after a fairly rough stay in El Nido and a VERY long boat ride from El Nido to Coron, I was ready for some comfort.
 And that’s what I found at Sunz.
 And what a pool!

 Quiet environment and a very cool pool and grounds.